OlivierPelletier/eve-online-incursions-discord-bot/README.md

 ### Background processes

-- Scans regularly the ESI for incursions update and posts updates inside a dedicated Discord channel.
+- Scans regularly the ESI (~5 minutes) for current incursions informations and posts updates inside a dedicated Discord channel.
+- Caches locally informations about current and past incursions to display some enhanced data.

 ## Installation